 - rsize and wsize

-value is the number of bytes used when writing to the server.
+- The rsizevalue is the number of bytes used when reading from the server.
+Thewsizevalue is the number of bytes used when writing to the server.
 By default, if these options are not specified, the client and server negotiate the largest values they can both support (see nfs(5) for details).
 After changing these values, it is recommended to test the performance (see #Performance tuning).

 - soft or hard

-option is specified, then the NFS client fails a NFS request after retrans retransmissions have been sent, causing the NFS client to return an error to the calling application.
+- Determines the recovery behaviour of the NFS client after an NFS request times out.
+If neither option is specified (or if the hardoption is specified), NFS requests are retried indefinitely.
+If thesoftoption is specified, then the NFS client fails a NFS request after retrans retransmissions have been sent, causing the NFS client to return an error to the calling application.

-option only when client responsiveness is more important than data integrity.
-Using NFS over TCP or increasing the value of the retrans
+soft timeout can cause silent data corruption in certain cases.
+As such, use the soft option only when client responsiveness is more important than data integrity.
+Using NFS over TCP or increasing the value of the retrans option may mitigate some of the risks of using the soft option.- timeo

-value is the amount of time, in tenths of a second, to wait before resending a transmission after an RPC timeout.
+- The timeovalue is the amount of time, in tenths of a second, to wait before resending a transmission after an RPC timeout.
 The default value for NFS over TCP is 600 (60 seconds).
 After the first timeout, the timeout value is doubled for each retry for a maximum of 60 seconds or until a major timeout occurs.
 If connecting to a slow server or over a busy network, better stability can be achieved by increasing this timeout value.

 - retrans

-option is not specified, the NFS client tries each request three times.
+- The number of times the NFS client retries a request before it attempts further recovery action.
+If the retransoption is not specified, the NFS client tries each request three times.
 The NFS client generates a 'server not responding' message after retrans retries, then attempts further recovery (depending on whether the hard mount option is in effect).

 Does Nf Use Auto Tunes